 Studying the literature of the English language can enrich our lives in ways we never imagined.
 Beyond the simple entertainment of a good story, readers stand to gain compassion for a wide range of people across cultures and time periods.
 In addition, sustained immersion in the literary arts as a whole results in a richer vocabulary and a certain ease and confidence when the reader approaches the practice of composition.

-What a sad state of affairs it would be If one relied exclusively on the local broadcast news and "reality" TV to paint a picture of human civilization.
+What a sad state of affairs it would be if one relied exclusively on the local broadcast news and "reality" TV to paint a picture of human civilization.
 Popular culture tends to celebrate three things: youth, beauty and the grotesque.
-Simply put, people need an antidote to the sensational in order to stay sane.
-Literature provides that by showcasing characters with seemingly rarified traits such as modesty and humility.
+Simply put, people need an antidote to the sensational to stay sane.
+Literature provides that by showcasing characters with seemingly rarefied traits such as modesty and humility.
 For example, Charles Dickens' Joe Gargery proves that a simple blacksmith can be a hero in "Great Expectations."

 In his 1992 film "Husbands and Wives," Woody Allen's character Gabe, a college professor, famously says of his craft, "You can't teach writing.
 You expose students to good work and hope it inspires them."
 There is some truth here.
 In fact, many would argue quite heartily that there is no better teacher for those wishing to write well in English than the body of work known as the English literary canon.
 Reading great literature improves one's skills as a writer.

 - Photos.com/Photos.com/Getty Images